asynts/pico-os/Notes/Issues/0002_stage-not-loaded-into-ram.md

 -   Do the segments of the executable make sense?

+-   If I debug a working application, do we end up in the flash too?
+    How can I test this?

 ### Theories

 -   My theory is that I got FLASH and RAM the wrong way around.